roskart/dropwizard-jaxws/README.md

 * **AccessWsdlFirstServiceResource**: Dropwizard RESTful service which uses `WsdlFirstService` client to invoke `WsdlFirstService` SOAP web service on the same host. `WsdlFirstClientHandler` contains client-side JAX-WS handler.

+* See `JaxWsExampleApplication` for examples on usage of client side JAX-WS handler and CXF interceptors.

 Building and running
 --------------------
 After cloning the repository, go to the dropwizard-jaxws root folder and run: